oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 Enhanced conjugation in a planar chromophore structure is primarily due to the maximized overlap of p-orbitals in the π-conjugated system.
 This optimal alignment of p-orbitals, perpendicular to the molecular plane, facilitates efficient delocalization of π-electrons across the entire conjugated system.
-Such extensive electron delocalization has profound effects on the chromophore's electronic structure, most notably in reducing the energy gap between the Highest Occupied Molecular Orbital (HOMO) and the Lowest Unoccupied Molecular Orbital (LUMO).
+Such extensive electron delocalization has profound effects on the chromophore's electronic structure, most notably in reducing the energy gap between the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO).

-The consequence of this reduced HOMO-LUMO gap is a red-shift in both absorption and emission spectra.
-As the energy required for electronic transitions decreases, the chromophore absorbs and emits light at longer wavelengths.
-This spectral shift is a direct result of the enhanced conjugation afforded by the planar structure.
-Moreover, the planar configuration typically leads to higher oscillator strengths for electronic transitions, potentially resulting in stronger absorption and brighter fluorescence.

-Planarity also significantly impacts the chromophore's quantum yield by restricting non-radiative decay pathways.
+Planarity significantly impacts the chromophore's quantum yield by restricting non-radiative decay pathways.
 In non-planar configurations, rotation around single bonds, can serve as an efficient route for non-radiative decay.
 However, when the chromophore is held in a planar conformation by the protein environment, these rotational movements are severely limited.
 This restriction of molecular motion creates energy barriers in the excited state potential energy surface, effectively preventing the chromophore from accessing geometries that favor non-radiative decay.